-NASCAR fans, get ready: the Daytona 500 is just a few hours away.
+NASCAR fans, get ready: the Daytona 500 is set to take place on Sunday, Feb.
+16.

 Drivers will soon hit the track at Daytona International Speedway in Daytona Beach, Fla., in hopes of winning the 500-mile race.

-Read on for what you should know about this year’s competition.
+Here's what you need to know about this year’s competition:

 What time is the Daytona 500?